NVlabs/trajdata/README.md

 ## TODO
 - Create a method like finalize() which writes all the batch information to a TFRecord/WebDataset/some other format which is (very) fast to read from for higher epoch training.
 - Add more examples to the README.
-- Finish README section about how to add a new dataset.